-Borders/flights: Ukraine re-opened all crossing points with neighbouring countries (i.e., Belarus, Hungary, Moldova, Poland, Romania, the Russian Federation, and Slovakia), though some of them operate partially (only for pedestrian/vehicle crossing).
-Ukraine also resumed international and domestic passenger flights from 15 June 2020 and international bus services (with countries allowing entry/exit) from 17 June 2020.
+Ukraine also resumed international and domestic passenger flights from 15 June 2020 and international bus services (with countries allowing entry/exit) from 17 June 2020 after the suspension of international passenger transportation from 17 March 2020.

-A temporary ban on the entry of foreign nationals to Ukraine, which had been introduced at the end of August due to the epidemiological situation, ended on 28 September.
 Currently, to cross the border into Ukraine, foreigners and stateless persons, with some exceptions, are required to provide proof of medical insurance that is valid in Ukraine for the duration of the stay that will provide coverage of costs associated with the treatment of COVID-19, as well as any necessary observation period.
-Furthermore, travellers from the ‘red zone’ countries are required to self-quarantine for two weeks unless they provide a negative PCR test result.
+Furthermore, travellers from “red zone” countries are required to self-quarantine for two weeks unless they provide a negative PCR test result.